fSdcfs/practice/README.md

 # practice
-trying it for a first time
+trying it for a first time.
+hello